marcelofelixsalgado/financial-category/README.md

-# financial-expense-types
+# financial-category
-Module from Financial app, responsible to register expense types and their categories
+Module from Financial app, responsible to register Categories